ejduwell/revCorrStim/README.md

 The expmtDescriptorFile is essentially a 'master descriptor file' that is intended to serve as the 'one-stop-shop' where key parameters regarding choice of base images, noise images, QUEST parameters, and trial timing parameters are set.

 Parameters set here should all be stored within a unified struct variable called 'expParz' that is intialized at the beginning of the file.
-This struct is exported as the output variable such that other programs in the revCorrStim repository can access them by calling the expmtDescriptorFile.
+This struct is exported as an output variable such that other programs in the revCorrStim repository can access/invoke them by calling 'expParz = expmtDescriptorFile'.

 To update your expmtDescriptorFile_1:
 1) Open expmtDescriptorFile_1.m in your matlab editor